jonathancross/jc-docs/pgp/gnupg.md

 #### Concerns about the Web of Trust

 The OpenPGP Web Of Trust is not perfect.
-Publishing keys and personal information on public servers may open you up to receiving more spam, being contacted by strangers and possible analysis of your social graph.
+Publishing keys and personal information on public servers may open you up to receiving more spam and analysis of your social graph via key signatures.
 These are all concerns that might prevent someone from participating.
 In my mind, the overall benefits outweigh the dangers, so I participate, but many do not agree and are waiting for better options.

 #### More details about the OpenPGP trust model in gpg